ahmedashour95/component1/README.md

 - Nagham Ashraf develops iOS applications & she wishes to learn developing using Angular.
 - Amr Attia is concerned with Media processing & he wishes to learn developing using Angular.
 - Zyad Zakaria develops android applications & he wishes to learn developing using Angular.
-- Omar Shalaby develops games & he wishes to learn developing using Angular.
+- Omar Shalaby Conscious observing being of games, film, art and people.
+Creating a horror game.
+Twiter: @omareh02.

 Have a nice day :wink: